 Media flexibility is based on adapting the media content to match device specifications.
 Depending on the container that is displaying the image, they either shrink or expand.

 Media queries are used to change styles based on device characteristics associated with the display of content, including type, width, height, orientation, and screen resolution.
-Media queries basically create responsive design in which appropriate styles are applied to each screen size.
+Media queries basically create a responsive design in which appropriate styles are applied to each screen size.

 How to Test Responsive Web Design